SEND Acronyms Decoded: Every Abbreviation Teachers Need

 Individual Behaviour Plan

-Similar to an IEP but focused specifically on behaviour targets and strategies.
-Common for pupils with SEMH needs.
+Similar to an IEP but focussed specifically on behaviour targets and strategies.
+Common for learners with SEMH needs.

 PSP